-The institute is also highly committed to ensuring that its students move into the industry in rewarding areas of employment.
-Since its first batch graduated in 2008, WWI has graduated over 3700+ students and almost all them are gainfully employed with several leading organisations in the Indian & global Media & Entertainment industry.
+These unique elements in the curriculum faculty & the teaching methodology have seen WWI’s alumni body show tremendous success over the past 18 years.
+Since its first batch graduated in 2008, WWI has graduated over 4000 students and almost all of them are gainfully self-employed or are employed with several leading organisations in the Indian & global Media & Entertainment industry.

-Sony Media Technology Centre (2010-present)
+Sony Media Technology Centre (2011-present)

 REDucation Lab (2015-present)